transportenergy/ipcc-ar6-wg3-ch10/README.rst

 History
 =======

-Use `git log` on the command line or the `commits` tab on the GitHub website.
+Use ``git log`` on the command line or the “commits” tab on the GitHub website.